-Maybe you consciously think you could do a better job, offer a better product or service, or that you’re a nicer, more compassionate, giving or generally awesome person (let’s face it, some mega-successful people out there just make you wonder sometimes…).
+Maybe you consciously think you could do a better job, offer a better product or service, or that you’re a nicer, or generally a more awesome person.

 You think some people are less deserving than you.

-In fact, envy means you’re feeling inferior and insecure in some way, that’s why it’s an uncomfortable feeling.
+Envy means you’re feeling inferior and insecure in some way.

-Subconsciously you’re really feeling like YOU don’t deserve, that’s why you resent those who have what you want.
+Subconsciously you’re really feeling like you’re not worthy enough.
+That’s why you resent those who have what you want.

-When you hear that voice in the back of your mind telling you you’re not good enough or don’t deserve, it’s too distressing to recognise you’re speaking to yourself.
-So to avoid that painful and embarrassing thought, you mistakenly project it onto the other person instead.
-You tell yourself ‘Why them, they don’t deserve it – I do’.
+When you hear that voice in the back of your mind telling you you’re not good enough or don’t deserve, it’s too uncomfortable.

-But beating yourself up for feeling it, or adding onto it feelings of self-anger, shame or guilt only makes it worse.
-You find it ugly, so you push it even further down yourself to not have to look at it or its unpleasant hideousness.
+You find it ugly, so you push it even further down yourself to not have to look at it.

-It makes things worse, not only because you’re now experiencing all those shitty feelings on top of it, but also because by doing this, you’re making a subconscious association between your goals and these very unattractive feelings.
+Because now, not only are you experiencing all those shitty feelings, but you’re also making a subconscious association between your goals and these very unattractive feelings.

 So do you think you’ll then be pushing towards or away from your goals?

-It’s an opportunity to remind yourself of these false beliefs.
+It’s an opportunity to remind yourself of these false beliefs and change them.

-Instead of saying to yourself ‘I wish it was me’, you could say ‘I’d love to achieve or experience that.
-I wonder how I can do that’.
+Instead of saying to yourself ‘I wish it was me’, you could ask some good questions, for example – ‘I’d love to achieve or experience that.
+I wonder how I can do that’?

 So… let’s recap.

-Compare yourself to no one.
+Compare yourself to no one but learn from anyone you can.
 In the end you only have to live with yourself.

 Blessing that which you want and those who have it instead of condemning them, means you’re open to welcoming and receiving rather than resisting that very same blessing.

-Not only does feeling happy for someone else make you happier (simple math really – more happy feelings, no matter where you direct them, means more happy feelings), but you also create more and stronger subconscious associations between your goals and positive thoughts and feelings rather than toxic ones.
+Because not only does feeling happy for someone else make you happier (simple maths really: more happy feelings, no matter where directed = more happy feelings), but you also create stronger subconscious associations between your goals and positive thoughts & feelings rather than toxic ones.

-So why not go out there now, and instead of jealousy, start by appreciating, celebrating and blessing all that you want and all that others have.
+So why not go out there now, and start by appreciating, celebrating and blessing all that you want and all that others have.